Inncee81/CalcPlus/README.md

   420
 </pre>

-And from there, multiplication is just repeated addition, division is just repeated subtraction, exponents is just repeated multiplication, and that kind of thing.
-Of course, thing is very inefficient, so there are a number of opimizations to greatly speed up the process.
+And from there, multiplication is just repeated addition, division is just repeated subtraction, exponents are just repeated multiplication and that kind of thing.
+Of course, this is very inefficient, so there are a number of optimizations to vastly speed up the process.
+Weak computers can instantaneously calculate 2<sup>256</sup>, which is 115792089237316195423570985008687907853269984665640564039457584007913129639936.

 ## What coding languages does CalcPlus support?
 For now, it only supports JavaScript/NodeJS.
 I have plans to eventually port it to Python 3, and then from there who knows where.